hack4mer/diffon-test/README.md

 Open index.php in a web browser (assuming PHP is installed)

-FYI: vendor directory is kept in the repository for easy of setup in shared hosting environments without SHELL access.
+FYI: vendor directory is kept in the repository for easy of setup in shared hosting environments without shell access.